 - receipt of a settlement from an employer due to company closure or bankruptcy

 Sometimes people also disagree with the MAGI information that the IRS reported to Social Security.
 If that’s the case, you must contact the IRS and correct that information before you appeal.
 Filing an amended tax return might correct the issue.

 We’ve had feedback from a number of clients about appeals and we’ve seen all sorts of outcomes.
 Sometimes they adjust your premium.
-Other times they say…. well, you sure did make alot of money on that tax return, so we think you can afford this higher premium for a year. 🙁
+Other times they say…. well, you sure did make a lot of money on that tax return, so we think you can afford this higher Medicare Part B premium for a year.

 How to file your Medicare Reconsideration Request

 If you wish to appeal your IRMAA, you should print out Form SSA-44 titled Medicare Income-Related Monthly Adjustment Amount – Life-Changing Event.
 This form walks you through the steps of providing updated income information as well as listing what documentation will be required for evidence of your new MAGI.